dleeftink/QuickSet/readme.md

 ```

 ###### `mode: "minsum" || "winsum"`
 Sets the default summing mode when using [`.sum()`](#sum-uint-value).
 See [rankers](#rankers) for more.

 ###### `span: 0 ..
 2 ^ 28`
 Maximum expected integer in set (upper range bound).
-Values above this number are ignored when added to the set.
+Integers above this number are ignored when added to the set.

 ###### `clip: 0 ..
 2 ^ 28`
 Minimum expected integer in set (lower range bound).
-Values below this number are ignored when added to the set.
+Integers below this number are ignored when added to the set.

 ###### `high: 0 ..
 2 ^ 32`
-Maximum expected count of each discrete integer in set (upper frequency bound per integer).
+Maximum expected count of individual integers (upper frequency bound per integer).
-Integer counts are limited to this value.
+Total counts are limited to this value.

 ###### `freq: 0 ..
 2 ^ 32`
-Minimum expected count of each discrete integer in set (lower frequency bound per integer).
+Minimum expected count of individual integers (lower frequency bound per integer).
 Acts as minimum threshold for integers to be included in top-k window.

 ###### `slot: 0 ..
 16`